sshankt/Bank-management-System/README.md

 2 for Withdraw
 3 for Check Balance
 4 to Exit
-Make sure to enter your PIN for all transactions for security reasons.
+For security reasons, make sure to enter your PIN for all transactions.

 ## 🛠️ Configuration
 PIN: The default PIN is set to 76321.
 You can change it in the script by modifying the pin variable.
 Voice Feedback: The system will read your actions aloud.
-Ensure your system supports audio playback for the pyttsx3 module to function.
+Please ensure your system supports audio playback for the pyttsx3 module.
 ### 📝 Example Usage
 plaintext
 Copy code